jtoews32/photo-app/README.md

 ### `npm test`

+Jest has compatibility issues with @Picocss/pico that need resolution.

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.